jwill824/resume/README.md

 This repository contains my professional resume, built using Jekyll and automatically deployed to GitHub Pages.
 It features:

 - Responsive design with SCSS
-- Dynamic calculation of years of experience for skills
 - Automated PDF generation with proper styling
 - Version-controlled content in YAML format
 - Comprehensive test suite